 Prof. Dell has a Bachelors and a Masters degrees from the State University of New York.
 He is a Member of ASME, the Order of the Engineer, the American Welding Society and the Geothermal Resources Council.
 Prof. Dell was a McDowell Colony Fellow, an American Scandinavian Foundation Fellow, and a Fulbright Senior Research Fellow.

-- ASME IMECE2014-39077, accepted abstract, Supercapacitors and Battery Configuration for Utilizing a Thermoelectric Generator to Power a Web-Accessible Robotics Monitoring System, Robert Dell, Runar Unthorsson , StanWei, William Foley
+- ASME IMECE2014-39077, accepted for publication, Supercapacitors and Battery Configuration for Utilizing a Thermoelectric Generator to Power a Web-Accessible Robotics Monitoring System, Robert Dell, Runar Unthorsson , StanWei, William Foley

-- ASMEIMECE2014-38384, accepted abstract, Developing a Methodology for Comparing the Energy Efficiency of Differing Elevator Type James Bos ,Robert Dell, Brad Nemeth, Stan Wei, William Foley
+- ASMEIMECE2014-38384, accepted for publication, Developing a Methodology for Comparing the Energy Efficiency of Differing Elevator Type James Bos ,Robert Dell, Brad Nemeth, Stan Wei, William Foley

-- ASME IMECE2014-39066, accepted abstract, Repurposing Waste Steam and Hot Water to Accelerate Plant Growth in Heated Green Roofs Robert Dell, Stan Wei, Raj Parikh, Runar Unthorsson, William Foley
+- ASME IMECE2014-39066, accepted for publication, Repurposing Waste Steam and Hot Water to Accelerate Plant Growth in Heated Green Roofs Robert Dell, Stan Wei, Raj Parikh, Runar Unthorsson, William Foley

 University of Iceland, "Innovation in Iceland, Using Waste Geothermal Hot Water for Outdoor Tomatoes", Reykjavik Iceland, open lecture, 2013

 Keilir Institute of Technology, "Waste Geothermal Hot Water for Enhanced Outdoor Agricultural Production in Iceland", "Beyond the Box, a Systematic Approach to Solving Great Problems with Simple and Elegant Solutions" Reykjanesbær, Iceland, open lectures, 2013